aurora-mm/INTENT/README.md

 ## Roadmap

-This repository is, mildly said, a work in progress.
-The previous volumes of INTENT (2020-2022) are to be reissued via Default Standard Records (Greece), the 2023 iteration will include six "traditional" volumes released via Mahorka (Bulgaria), and three "sister projects".
-INTIS (INTENT Insights) will be updated and moved to this repo, and materials pertaining to the INTENT survey will be available here, as well as the history of the project.
+Right now, this repository is, mildly said, a work in progress.
+The previous volumes of INTENT (2020-2022) are to be reissued via Default Standard Records (Greece).
+INTIS (INTENT Insights) will be updated, and materials pertaining to the INTENT survey will be available here, as well as the history of the project.